angular-redux/store/docs/intro-tutorial.md

 export class AppModule { }
 ```

-This will allow us to inject services from `@angular-redux` store into our app.
+This will allow us to inject services from `@angular-redux/store` into our app.

 ## A Concrete Example

 Let's build something in our app.
 We're going to make a simple piece of UI
-that can be used as a counter; it will have two buttons, one for incremenenting
+that can be used as a counter; it will have two buttons, one for incrementing
 a value, and one for decrementing it.

 Open up `src/app/app.component.html` and add the following code: